News & Trending Shopping & Deals News

 Though many furniture stores say they’re going green or may have implemented policies to reduce their carbon footprint, that’s not often the reality.

-In fact, they're actually some of the worst violators when it comes to environmental protection — especially if their products are manufactured overseas where rules are lax.
+In fact, they're some of the worst violators of environmental protection — especially if their products are manufactured overseas, where rules are lax.

 If you want to do your part to help the environment and need some new furniture, head to an estate sale, turn to online marketplaces where people are selling their items, or find a thrift store that sells pieces.